 - This will create a new version by taking a copy of the current version.
 Once your new version is created, you will automatically be taken to the new version to perform your edits.
 You can toggle between different versions by clicking on the version number.
 All versions are displayed in reverse chronological order (with the most recent at the top).Note: You'll see a badge showing which version is currently Published and which version you are currently Viewing.
 For unpublished articles (draft, deleted, etc.), an Active badge will let you know which version would be active when you published the article:

 You can make as many changes to the new version as you'd like.
 They won't show until you Activate this version.

 You can also add notes about the content, what's changed between versions, or provide editorial feedback to other content authors in the version Note field.
 Version Notes are only visible in the article editor:

 These notes are tied to the particular version, so you'll see different notes for each version.
 The text field can hold a large amount of text, and you can use the scrollbar on the right or drag the lower right corner to view additional notes:

-To publish a new version, in the right hand column, check the Make this version active box in the Version Status section.
+- In the upper righthand column, check the Activate this version box in the Version Status section.

 Deleting a version

 You can delete a version in two ways.
 If you're currently viewing the version you'd like to delete:

 - Check the box next to Delete this version in the upper right.